General and Fire Safety

 In case of a small fire

 You should never enter a smoke filled enclosure, but if feasible try to smother the fire with suitable material or with fire extinguishers.
-If you cannot extinguish a fire safely then try to limit fire spread by for instance closing any door that could contain the fire when you evacuate.
+If you cannot extinguish a fire safely then try to limit the spread of the fire by, for instance, closing any door that could contain the fire when you evacuate.

 Ventilation failure alarm